subhashbala/subhashbala/README.md

 # 👋 Hello, my name is Subhash Balabommu

 Welcome to my personal GitHub page!
-I am a junior at the University of Wisconsin-Madison and passionate for all things tech and innovation.
+I am a junior at the University of Wisconsin-Madison passionate for all things tech and innovation.
 I have a strong background in Python and Java as well as experience with C, C++, Node, and a couple more programming languages.
 I am excited for any opportunities to contribute to any unique and exciting projects that can challenge my skills.

 ## 💭 I am interested in...
 - Artificial Intelligence: applying large language models to real-world problems